dsgiitr/kge-clip/README.md

 ## Insights and Future Scope
 Through our analysis, we confirmed that without a knowledge graph, embeddings fail to capture the rich contextual relationships between text and images.
 With knowledge graph embeddings, we observed a marked improvement in the alignment and contextual relevance of embeddings in the 3D space.

 KGE highlights the limitations of traditional embeddings from LLMs and generative models.
 By incorporating knowledge graph embeddings, we can achieve a much deeper and more accurate contextual understanding.
-Our next step? ### Exploring Graph Retrieval-Augmented Generation (RAG) to push the boundaries of generative models even further!
+Our next step?
+### Exploring Graph Retrieval-Augmented Generation (GraphRAG) for Generative Models.